DocentEDU/jekyll-website/policies/privacy-policy.md

-DocentEDU Privacy Policy
+InsertLearning Privacy Policy

 Created: April 14, 2015

-This Privacy Policy explains how DocentEDU, Inc., ("we" or “DocentEDU”) uses, protects, and discloses the information we collect when you use the DocentEDU services (the “Services”) through our website (http://docentedu.com) (“Site”), browser extensions (“Extensions”), applications on Devices (“Apps”), through APIs, and through third parties.
+This Privacy Policy explains how InsertLearning, Inc., ("we" or “InsertLearning”) uses, protects, and discloses the information we collect when you use the InsertLearning services (the “Services”) through our website (http://insertlearning.com) (“Site”), browser extensions (“Extensions”), applications on Devices (“Apps”), through APIs, and through third parties.
 A “Device” is any computer used to access the Services, including (without limitation to) a desktop, laptop, smartphone, tablet, or other consumer electronic device.

 We reserve the right to modify this Privacy Policy effective immediately following posting of the modified version on the Site.
 Your use of our Services following posting will constitute your acceptance of the modified version.
 If you do not accept the terms of this Privacy Policy, please do not use the Services.

 THE INFORMATION WE COLLECT AND STORE

-DocentEDU may collect and store the following information when running our Services.
+InsertLearning may collect and store the following information when running our Services.

 Information You Provide